Tadanobu Asano: Personal life

 Asano met J-pop singer Chara on the set of Iwai's Picnic (1994).
 They were married in March 1995 while Chara was pregnant with their first child, a daughter named Sumire, who was born on July 4 that same year.
 In 1999, they had a son named Himi.
 In July 2009, Chara announced on her website that the couple was divorcing.
 She received custody of both their children.

-In August 2022, Asano announced his marriage to model Kurumi Nakata through his Twitter and Instagram accounts.
+In August 2022, Asano announced through his Twitter and Instagram accounts that he had married model and actress Kurumi Nakata who is eighteen years younger than him (b.
+1991).
+The two had reportedly been in a relationship for over six years.

 Awards

 Asano won the Most Popular Performer award at the 1997 Japanese Academy Awards for Acri and was nominated in the Best Supporting Actor category in 2004 for his performance in Zatôichi.
 He also received the Upstream Prize for Best Actor at the 2003 Venice Film Festival for his role in Last Life in the Universe.
 In 2014, he won the award for Best Actor at the 36th Moscow International Film Festival for his role in My Man.
+In 2024, he was nominated Outstanding Supporting Actor in a Drama Series in 76th Primetime Emmy Awards for his performance in Shōgun, his first nomination for the Primetime Emmy Awards.